 Adsense is Google's advertising network that places those sponsored ads you see on many websites.
 Google automatically checks the web page it places the ads on and displays advertisements that are relevant to the page.
 This produces highly targeted adverts for the page, allowing, hopefully, higher returns for the advertiser, the advertising network (Google) and the publisher (you).

 You must have an existing website before you apply to the Google AdSense program.
-If you don't already have one, read the The Beginner's A-Z Guide to Making Your Own Website to get started with your site first.
+If you don't already have one, read How to Create / Make Your Own Website to get started with your site first.
 The Google AdSense team reviews your site before accepting new applications, so you must first put up a working website and not just some "under construction" page.
 For example, if you are starting a personal blog, post a few articles about yourself or your experiences first.

 When your site is fully functional, apply to Google AdSense.
 You can find AdSense listed among other advertisers in thefreecountry.com's Affiliate Programs: Free Sponsors and Advertisers page.

 Google will then send you an email to verify your email address.
 Follow the instructions in that message (which is basically to click a link).
-Once you do that, your application will be sent to the Google AdSense team, one of whom will pop by your website to review it.
-Don't hold your breadth though, it may take a couple of days before they get around to your site.
+Once you do that, your application will be sent to the Google AdSense team.
+One of them will pop by your website to review it.
+Don't hold your breath though, it may take a couple of days before they get around to your site.
 During this time, if your site is a blog, continue to post to it as per normal.

 Make sure that when you insert the code into your site, you insert it as HTML.
 Instructions for doing this in different WYSIWYG web editors can be found here: